LATEST: Bord na Móna reveals plans for new HQ in Newbridge, Co Kildare

 A design image of the proposed HQ for Bord na Móna / IMAGE: Plus Architecture

-Bord na Móna has committed its future to Newbridge, announcing that it has lodged a planning application with Kildare County Council for new company headquarters on the town’s main street.
+Bord na Móna has committed its future to Newbridge, announcing that it has lodged a planning application with Kildare County Council for a new company headquarters off the town’s main street.

 Bord na Móna has had a presence in the Newbridge for over 70 years and currently 240 people work at its offices in Newbridge.